 Eating can be tricky when you have ulcerative colitis.
-Some foods can trigger symptoms.
-You also have to be mindful that you get enough of the right nutrients.
+Some foods can trigger symptoms, so you’ll need to be mindful of getting the right nutrients.
+Big meals and foods that are high in fiber, sugar, or fat may be hard for your body to digest.

 Inflammation in your intestines can make it harder for your body to absorb vitamins and minerals from the foods you eat.
 You can also lose nutrients from vomiting and diarrhea.